AhmadAL-Quraan/DevOps-Engineering-Labs/5) Mid Exam/README.md

 ## Overview

 * This is the mid exam for the training, the requested tasks and the problem will be found at  the `.pdf` file.
+* I have made a report that describe the solutions and steps I have made, it's the `.docx` file.
+* The scripts I have used inside the instance are exists at `config-script-files` folder.